ErniepDev/RandomMount/README.md

 # Random Mount

-Random Mount is a Wildstar addon that allows a character to select from amonng their known mounts and then summon a randomly select mount, each time they mount.
+Random Mount is a Wildstar addon that allows a character to select from among their known mounts and then summon a randomly selected mount, each time they mount.

 ## Installation